-We had revenues of \$10,727,000 for the three months ended September 30, 2020, an increase of \$1,825,000, or 21%, compared to \$8,902,000 in the same period in 2019.
+We had revenues of \$9,430,000 for the three months ended March 31, 2020, an increase of \$2,669,000, or 39%, compared to \$6,761,000 in the same period in 2019.
 Our revenues are primarily from fees charged to customers for use of our vascular testing products and from sale of accessories used with these products.
-We recognized revenues from fixed-fee licenses of \$6,307,000 an increase of \$356,000, or 6%, compared to \$5,951,000 in the same period of the prior year.
-We recognized revenues from variable-fee license revenues of \$4,088,000 an increase of \$1,428,000, or 54% compared to \$2,660,000 in the same period of the prior year.
-The remainder of our revenues of \$332,000 was from other items, such as the sale of equipment, supplies or accessories sales, an increase of \$41,000, or 14%, compared to \$291,000 in the same period of the prior year.
+We recognized revenues of \$9,160,000 from fees for our vascular testing products for the three months ended March 31, 2020, an increase of \$2,645,000 compared to \$6,515,000 in the same period of the prior year.
+The remainder was from other items, such as the sale of equipment, supplies or accessories sales, which were \$270,000 in the three months ended March 31, 2020, as compared to \$246,000 in the same period of the prior year.

-Revenues from fees for vascular testing products are recognized monthly for each unit installed with a customer, usually billed as a monthly fixed-fee, or as a monthly variable-fee dependent on usage.
+Revenues from fees for vascular testing products are recognized monthly for each unit installed with a customer, usually billed as a fixed monthly fee or as a variable monthly fee dependent on usage.
 The primary reason for the increase in revenues was growth in the number of installed units from both new customers and established customers, which we believe is the result of our sales and marketing efforts.